nodejs/node/doc/api/cluster.md

 Calls `.disconnect()` on each worker in `cluster.workers`.

-When they are disconnected all internal handles will be closed, allowing the master process to die gracefully if no other event is waiting.
+When they are disconnected all internal handles will be closed, allowing the primary process to die gracefully if no other event is waiting.

 The method takes an optional callback argument which will be called when finished.

-This can only be called from the master process.
+This can only be called from the primary process.

 ## `cluster.fork([env])`
 <!-- YAML